kesmarag/grmot/README.md

 ```

 II.
 A layer over a halfspace

+Note: There are bugs in this setup, and we are currently working on fixing them.
+For the time being, in the case of two layers, use the third setup (III.) with two identical upper media, each with a thickness of h_1/2.

 ```python
 medium = ((rho_1, alpha_1, beta_1, h_1),